raceintospace/raceintospace/doc/manual/manual.md

 ![Future Missions with Requirement Penalties pop-up](image_13a.png)

 The milestone risk bar classifies it as A-OK, CAUTION, or DANGER.
 The box just below it shows the total penalties on a mission, and now acts as a button that opens a pop-up breaking down those penalties (above).
-In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the mandatory 1-point penalty because it's a milestone step that the player hasn't flown before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.
+In this example the mission would be skipping 3 milestones (Lunar Probe Landing, Lunar Pass, and Lunar Orbital), 2 duration levels (the player has performed only A and B), it has the new mission penalty because it's a milestone step that the player hasn't flown before, plus the LM steps of the lunar landing itself will each face a 9-point penalty because the player has not gained any LM points.

 ![Future Missions showing mission steps](image_13.png)